bunkerity/bunkerweb/docs/troubleshooting.md

     === "Docker"

-        1. Access you scheduler container
+        Get a shell into your scheduler container :

         !!! note "Docker arguments"
             - the `-u 0` option is to run the command as root (mandatory)
             - the `-it` options are to run the command interactively (mandatory)
-                - `<bunkerweb_scheduler_container>`: the name or ID of your scheduler container
+            - `<bunkerweb_scheduler_container>` : the name or ID of your scheduler container

         ```shell
         docker exec -u 0 -it <bunkerweb_scheduler_container> bash
         ```

-        2. Install SQLite
+        Install SQLite :

         ```bash
         apk add sqlite
         ```

-    1. Access your database
+    Access your database :

     !!! note "Database path"
         We assume that you are using the default database path.
 If you are using a custom path, you will need to adapt the command.

     ```bash
-        sqlite3 /data/lib/db.sqlite3
+    sqlite3 /var/lib/bunkerweb/db.sqlite3
     ```

-        You should see something like this:
+    You should see something like this :

     ```text
     SQLite version <VER> <DATE>
     Enter ".help" for usage hints.
     sqlite>
     ```

 === "MariaDB / MySQL"

-    !!! warning "MariaDB / MySQL only"
+    !!! note "MariaDB / MySQL only"
         The following steps are only valid for MariaDB / MySQL databases.
 If you are using another database, please refer to the documentation of your database.

+    !!! note "Credentials and database name"
+        You will need to use the same credentials and database named used in the `DATABASE_URI` setting.

     === "Linux"

-        1. Access your local database
+        Access your local database :

         ```bash
-            mysql -u root -p bunkerweb
+        mysql -u <user> -p <database>
         ```

         Then enter your password of the database user and you should be able to access your database.

     === "Docker"

-        1. Access you database container
+        Access your database container :

         !!! note "Docker arguments"
             - the `-u 0` option is to run the command as root (mandatory)
             - the `-it` options are to run the command interactively (mandatory)
-                - `<bunkerweb_db_container>`: the name or ID of your database container
+            - `<bunkerweb_db_container>` : the name or ID of your database container
-                - `<user>`: the database user
+            - `<user>` : the database user
-                - `<database>`: the database name
+            - `<database>` : the database name

         ```shell
         docker exec -u 0 -it <bunkerweb_db_container> mysql -u <user> -p <database>
         ```

         Then enter your password of the database user and you should be able to access your database.

-### Check user table
+**Troubleshooting actions**

-!!! info "Database schema"
+!!! info "Table schema"
-    The database schema is the following:
+    The schema of the `bw_ui_users` table is the following :

     ```sql
     id INTEGER PRIMARY KEY AUTOINCREMENT